Seven Automatic Architecture

 Abstract

-The Atelier of Riccardo Blumer at the Academy of Architecture in Mendrisio Switzerland, proposed a two semester project in witch it involved the students in conceiving and building seven interactive architectures as an exercise to explore the possibility of an automatic movement and thought that a machine could develop and freely apply it in the field of the architecture.
+The Atelier of Riccardo Blumer at the Academy of Architecture in Mendrisio, Switzerland, proposed a two-semester project which it involved the students in conceiving and building seven interactive architectures as an exercise to explore the possibility of an automatic movement and thought that a machine could develop and freely apply it in the field of architecture.

-The students investigated a simple architectonical theme like a door, a wall, a path, the limit between spaces, the structure and they associated it with a thought about the influence of physical phenomenas in rapport with the body, by using the electronics, coding and crafting.
+The students investigated a simple architectonical theme like a door, a wall, a path, the limit between spaces, and the structure.
+They associated it with a thought about the influence of physical phenomena on rapport with the body by using electronics, coding, and crafting.

-The result of those associations has been represented with those seven architectonical installation where the body of the visitors could create an interaction with them and from this interaction the mediation between the primary topics of the architecture could emerge through their confrontation with the technologies used.
+The result of those associations has been represented with that seven architectonical installations where the body of the visitors could create an interaction with them.
+From this interaction, the mediation between the primary topics of architecture could emerge through their confrontation with the technologies used.

-Two of the projects has been exhibited at the 16th International Architecture Exhibition in Venice in 2018.
+Two projects were exhibited at the 16th International Architecture Exhibition in Venice in 2018.

 Datas